 States vary in whether — and the extent to which — they account for public and occupant health impacts of energy efficiency investments when conducting benefit-cost analyses of efficiency programs.
-You can learn about where and how states account for these health impacts via the National Efficiency Screening Project’s Database of State Efficiency Screening Practices (DSESP).
-See also the National Standard Practice Manual for Energy Efficiency which provides guidance on how states can determine whether accounting for health impacts is relevant to their specific state.
+You can learn about where and how states account for these health impacts via the National Efficiency Screening Project’s Database of Screening Practices (DSP).
+The National Standard Practice Manual provides guidance on how states can determine whether accounting for health impacts is relevant to their state.

-Refer to Research on Health Benefits of Energy Efficiency (section 1 above) to view useful studies that may be relevant to support accounting for health impacts.
+Refer to Research on Health Benefits of Energy Efficiency (section 1 above) to view studies that may help support accounting for health impacts.

-See also the ACEEE resources in “Other Publications” within section 2 above.
+See also ACEEE resources in “Other Publications” in section 2 above.

-The US EPA offers tools to assist states and local communities in quantifying the health and environmental impacts of energy efficiency (and renewables).
-The new guide Public Health Benefits per kWh of Energy Efficiency and Renewable Energy (2019) discusses quantification of public health benefits at a local and state level.
-See their report Quantifying the Multiple Benefits of Energy Efficiency and Renewable Energy: A Guide for State and Local Governments (EPA, 2018) and visit the State and Local Energy and Environment Program website for more information.
+The US EPA offers tools to assist states and communities in quantifying the health and environmental impacts of energy efficiency (and renewables).
+The guide Public Health Benefits per kWh of Energy Efficiency and Renewable Energy (2019) discusses quantification of public health benefits at a local and state level.
+See their report Quantifying the Multiple Benefits of Energy Efficiency and Renewable Energy: A Guide for State and Local Governments (EPA, 2018) and visit the State and Local Energy and Environment Program website.